mcollina/heroku-buildpack-graphicsmagick/README.md

 heroku-buildpack-graphicsmagick
 ===========================

-Use the latest version of GraphicsMagick (1.3.18) inside Heroku _cedar_.
-It does not work with cedar-14.
+Use the latest version of GraphicsMagick (1.3.18) inside Heroku.

 ## Usage

 This buildpack is built to be used through [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi), so in your app you need to:
 ```